Agriculture industry guide 60 min - Instant certificate

 Feed and Fertiliser

-Heavy bags of animal feed and fertiliser - often 25-50kg each - require wheel breakage prevention technique.
+Heavy bags of animal feed and fertiliser - often 25-50kg each - require safe abrasive wheel technique.

 Repetitive Tasks